 The ways to innovate are many, but they come because of change.
-It was the 2008 crash that started Uber, Airbnb, Groupon, Venmo, and other tech companies from a time of great change.
-We will see new innovation from the COVID-19 pandemic as well.
+It was the 2008 crash that started Uber, Airbnb, Groupon, Venmo, and other tech companies from a time of significant change.
+We will see new innovations from the COVID-19 pandemic as well.
 But it shouldn’t take a pandemic to change.
 It starts with a mindset that embraces change.

 When faced with change, both in business and in life, it’s important to remember:

 - Change is navigable with the proper blueprint.
 Don’t panic!

 - Research change through multiple lenses for maximum impact.

 - Map change to your strategy for confidence in your direction.

 - Innovation and new solutions based on change can propel your business forward.

 Change is not an obstacle to overcome.
 By taking advantage of change and seeing it as a positive, you can continue to thrive in the market and transform your business.